 So you’ve removed animals from your diet, now what about your outfit?
 These are the vegan fashion brands to look out for

 When you first try vegan, the focus tends to be on delicious food.
 Yum!
 But veganism is about more than what you eat.
 Going plant-based extends to many areas of life, like clothing.
-When you’re shopping for a new sweater or pair of shoes, you might be surprised to discover traces of animal products wherever you go.
+When you’re shopping for a new sweater or pair of shoes, you might be surprised to discover traces of animal products wherever you go, such as animal skins, down and fur.
 Fear not: finding animal-friendly fashion is getting easier with time as brands embrace cruelty-free design.

 Offering everything from jeans and trousers to hoodies and bags, Monkee Genes have your wardrobe covered.
 All products are vegan and made with non-toxic dyes and GOTS-certified cotton, meaning they’re kind to animals and the planet.
 Monkee Genes are also an affordable brand, which shows looking after the planet doesn’t have to break the bank.